BhagyashreeMP/BhagyashreeMP/README.md

 # Welcome to My GitHub Profile Blog!

 ## About Me
-I am Bhagyashree, a Technical Lead.I am real enthusiastic for teaching and I hope that one of my projects helps you solve a problem or learn something new.
+I am Bhagyashree, a Technical Lead.
+A real enthusiast coder also interested in mentoring and I hope that one of my projects helps you solve a problem or learn something new.
 Here on my GitHub profile, you'll find a collection of articles, projects, and resources related to Java, Spring boot, Devops,Machine Learning and Generative Ai.